Very good choice

 • yes (1 point)

-• Does the scheme owner have a documented assessment methodology for CABs that are assessing chain of custody?
+• Does the scheme owner have a documented assessment methodology for assurance providers that are assessing chain of custody?

 Possible answers